heisfaithful/heisfaithful.github.io/_posts/2020-03-24-coronavirus7.md

 I'm told there's a petition on the White House site urging leadership to consider a strategy like that proposed by Pueyo, but I haven't found it yet.

+*UPDATE: Former FDA commissioner [Scott Gottlieb has a really nice Twitter thread on this](https://twitter.com/ScottGottliebMD/status/1242282560106958854) -- there's no return to normal until we end the epidemic.)*

 ---

 Other posts in my coronavirus series: